 On how he would benefit from the training, he said:

 “Undertaking this course would allow me to develop my skills in this key area.
 Coaching and mentoring younger professionals is part of the skill set needed to be an effective manager and to giving early-career professionals meaningful work experience.
 I hope my work mentoring young professionals will be part of leaving an enduring legacy based on my accumulated knowledge in my field of specialisation and my general career as a professional engineer.
 The skills will help me effectively mentor other professionals with a view to improving their personal results and in turn the results of the organisations they work for.
-The course will also count toward my professional development log to help me maintain my registered professional engineer status under the new Registered Professional Engineer of Professionals Australia (RPEng) program.”
+The course will also count toward my professional development log to help me maintain my registered professional engineer status under the new PA Professional Engineer Program.”